godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

-This is done by using the root Viewport node only for 2D elements, then creating a Viewport node to display the 3D world and displaying it using a ViewportContainer or TextureRect node.
+This is done by using the root Viewport node only for 2D elements, then creating a Viewport node to display the 3D world and displaying it using a SubViewportContainer or TextureRect node.
 There will effectively be two viewports in the final project.
-One upside of using TextureRect over ViewportContainer is that it allows enable linear filtering.
+One upside of using TextureRect over SubViewportContainer is that it allows enable linear filtering.
 This makes scaled 3D viewports look better in many cases.